marikoisogawa/OpticalNLOSPose/data_generation/README.md

 ## Citation

 If you find our work useful in your research, please consider citing our CVPR2020 paper!
-For the paper and more information, please check [our project page](https://marikoisogawa.github.io/project/nlos_pose.html).
+For further details, please check [our project page](https://marikoisogawa.github.io/project/nlos_pose.html).

 ```
 @InProceedings{Isogawa_2020_CVPR,